aranyp20/OpenPLS/README.md

 - Vertex selection, edge selection
 - Box selection

-## A object can be edited in 3 different ways:
+## An object can be edited in 3 different ways:
 - Object mode - cant edit, sides are visible
 - Edit mode - can edit, vertices-edges-sides are all visible
 - Vertex mode - can edit, vertices-edges are visible